redbrick/static-site/source/about/index.md

 RedBrick's social side has grown a lot also, with the society celebrating its [20th Anniversary][4] back in April 2016.
 The society continues to run their annual Freshers Ball, Halloween Party, Christmas Party and Tech Week throughout the year.

 As one of the biggest societies in DCU, we're always looking for new membership.
-The membership fee itself is a paltry &euro;4.00 until Clubs &  Socs Day 2 (generally mid Feburary) when the membership cost drops to &euro;2.00!
+The membership fee itself is a paltry &euro;4.00 until Clubs & Socs Day 2 (generally mid February) when the membership cost drops to &euro;2.00!
 However outside of Clubs & Socs days it becomes a little awkward to sign up, but it is more than doable - check [here][5] for details on how to pay.
 Our current main server is [Azazel][6], with Pygmalion also providing login services to users.
 See the [RedBrick Hardware Inventory][7] for descriptions of our servers and other equipment.

 [1]: https://dcu.ie